MICA Study Abroad Quick Facts for Parents

 While regular office hours at MICA are from 8:30 a.m. to 4:30 p.m. weekdays, you may leave a message at any time, and your call will be returned when the office opens.
-The International Affairs office telephone number is 410-225-2243 and the e-mail address is firstname.lastname@example.org.
-The office's fax number is 410-225-2548 (please send faxes to the attention of "International Affairs").
+The International Education office telephone number is 410-225-2243 and the e-mail address is firstname.lastname@example.org.
+The office's fax number is 410-225-2548 (please send faxes to the attention of "International Education").

 In case of emergency outside of normal business hours while your student is abroad, please contact MICA's Campus Safety office at 443-423-3333.
 This phone is staffed 24 hours a day, including holidays, and Campus Safety personnel are prepared to relay information to the appropriate MICA staff.

-Please be aware that MICA, the Campus Safety office, and the International Affairs office are subject to the provisions of the Buckley Amendment (also called FERPA), which may limit the information that can be released to you.
+Please be aware that MICA, the Campus Safety office, and the Office of International Education are subject to the provisions of the Buckley Amendment (also called FERPA), which may limit the information that can be released to you.
 The amendment, designed to protect the privacy of individuals' records, may result in the delay of your access to detailed information about your student.
-However, please note that students are offered the opportunity to sign a waiver with the International Affairs office so that MICA can immediately release information to designated individuals about a student's status abroad.
+However, please note that students are offered the opportunity to sign a waiver with the Office of International Education so that MICA can immediately release information to designated individuals about a student's status abroad.